๐Ÿ’ฐ Trip to Barcelona Cost: 2023 Travel Budget Breakdown

 My average cost of food in Barcelona was $65 per day.

-You can expect to spend about $50 per day on meals if you’re not eating on a tight budget or at high-end restaurants in Barcelona.
-Compared to cities in the United States, Barcelona has a lot of Michelin-star restaurants that are much more affordable.
+Compared to cities in the United States, Barcelona has many Michelin-star restaurants that are much more affordable.
 You can get a meal for under $50 in Barcelona that would have cost over $100 in the United States.

 Cheapest Meals in Barcelona